coderefinery/template-contributing-exercise/random-text.md

 or even the mountains beyond,—marvelous cliffs, marvelous in sheer dizzy depth and sculpture, types of endurance.
-Thousands of years have they stood in the sky exposed to rain, snow, frost, earthquake and avalanche, yet they still wear the bloom of youth.
+Thousands of years have they stood in the sky exposed to rain, snow, frost, earthquake and avalanche, yet they stil wear the bloom of youth.

-I rambled along the valley rim to the westward; most of it is rounded off on the very brink, so that it is not easy to find places where one may look clear down the face of the wall to the bottom.
+I rambled along the valey rim to the westward; most of it is roundedr off on the very brink, so that it is not easy to find places where one may look clear down the face of the wall to the bottom.
 When such places were found, and I had cautiously set my feet and drawn my body erect, I